-Now, as glitches are immunized, government has rolled out e-way bill system to track the inter-state movement of goods.
-Several questions must be popping up in mind of taxpayers, and we have compiled some of those to present key FAQs on e-way bill –
+Now, as glitches are immunized, the government has rolled out e-way bill system to track the inter-state movement of goods.
+Several questions must be popping up in mind of taxpayers, and we have compiled some of those to present key FAQ on e way bill -

 E-way bill will be issued by –